dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 ![Docker Container Run|550](images/docker-container/docker-container-run.png)

 As you can see the container **started** running a **command** and then **exited**.
-It is important to note that in Non Interactive foreground mode, as the name implies we cannot interact with the running container.
+It is important to note that in Non-Interactive foreground mode, as the name implies we cannot interact with the running container.

 **How did the container know what to execute when it was started?**

 The command to run at startup is determined by the Dockerfile which is used to build the image (We will look at this in detail in a future article).
 There is a command called CMD specified in the Dockerfile, which determines the command to execute when a container is run.

 There are multiple ways to find out the command that will be executed at the start of the container.
-One way to check is to use "image inspect" command
+One way to check is to use the "image inspect" command

 ```
 docker image inspect hello-world